Skip to content

 1. Internal product components, information technology, software, hardware and security;

-2. External software, applications and services attach to Sandstone’s product;
+2. External software, applications and services that attach to Sandstone’s product;

 3. Professional services, including provision of contractors; and